-9. Section XV.D.13. of the Compact is amended as follows:

-Edit second sentence to read:
+9. Section XV.D.13. of the Compact is amended as follow: edit second sentence to read:

-"Upon printing a written statement, the game must retain an exact, legible copy of the written statement within the machine or in an on-line electronic game management system approved by the independent gaming test laboratory."
+"Upon printing a written statement, the printer game must retain an exact, legible copy of the written statement within the machine or in an on-line electronic game management system approved by an independent gaming test laboratory."